Brobin/brobin-v3/data/articles/nebraska-big-year-august-recap.md

 While out west, we got word that Michael Willison found a Virginia's Warbler at Exit 1.
 We headed there immediately, and with group of 6 birders, fanned out in the area, but despite our efforts we were unable to refind it.
 Also, while on the trip, a Pine Warbler was found in Omaha, but it seems that bird has also skipped town, it's just a risk you take when you travel during a year like this.

 That leaves only 2 western migrant targets, Townsend's Warbler and Dusky Flycatcher.
-Try as we might, we simply couldn't nail down either speces on this trip.
+Try as we might, we simply couldn't nail down either species on this trip.
 We may have been slightly early.

 ---